-The COVID-19 pandemic continues to have an impact on our business and results of operations.
-Beginning in the second quarter of 2021, and continuing through the second quarter of 2022, we have seen a recovery in ticket orders as mitigation measures ease.

-While we have experienced recovery from the COVID-19 pandemic, given the emergence of new variants and continued infectious cases, significant uncertainty remains.
+Beginning in the second quarter of 2021, and continuing through the third quarter of 2022, we have seen a recovery in ticket orders as mitigation measures ease.
+While we have experienced recovery from the COVID-19 pandemic, given the emergence of new variants and continued infectious cases, uncertainty remains.
 We expect uncertainties around our key accounting estimates to continue to evolve depending on the duration and degree of impact associated with the COVID-19 pandemic.
 Our estimates may change as new events occur and additional information emerges, and such changes are recognized or disclosed in our condensed consolidated financial statements.
 If economic conditions caused by the pandemic worsen, our financial condition, cash flows, and results of operations may be further materially impacted.